-When they think about Transylvania, most tourists have a completely different picture in mind as opposed to the reality.
-Probably because of Castle Dracula with it’s mythical history related to Vlad the Impaler, and everything that’s been pictured in movies and books about this Romanian region, there are certain misconceptions that have become so widely spread that it’s hard to tell what’s a fact and what’s simply a myth.
+When it comes to the best places in Transylvania, many tourists have a completely different picture in mind as opposed to the real experience.
+Probably because of Castle Dracula with it’s mythical history related to Vlad the Impaler, and everything that’s been pictured in movies and books about this Romanian region.
+There are certain misconceptions that have become so widely spread that it’s hard to tell what’s a fact and what’s simply a myth.

-As Transylvania is the most popular region in Romania for foreign tourists, here are some of the most interesting or surprising things, you didn’t know about it:
+As Transylvania is the most popular region in Romania for foreign tourists, here are some of the most interesting or surprising things you didn’t know about:

-- No meal starts in Transylvania without a shot of palinca (or “țuică” in Romanian).
+2. No meal starts in Transylvania without a shot of palinca (a.k.a. “țuică”).
 Palinca is an alcoholic drink similar to the Russian vodka, as they’re both made through distillation, the difference being that vodka is made out of cereals and palinca is usually made out of fruit.
 However, don’t be surprised if sometimes your Transylvanian host will offer you a very strong palinca, that is almost impossible to drink, as it’s something normal for those who make it to have some sort of competition of “who makes the strongest palinca” going on.

-- If you’re ever invited to someone’s home keep in mind that it’s usually expected of you to take your shoes off.
+3. If you’re ever invited to someone’s home keep in mind that it’s usually expected of you to take your shoes off.
 Most people wear slippers around the house and they expect their guests to do the same.
-Therefore, you shouldn’t take offence if your Romanian host asks you to take off your shoes before you enter their home.
+Therefore, you shouldn’t take offense if your Romanian host asks you to take off your shoes before you enter their home.

-- Although now there are plenty of restaurants specialized in various cuisines, a typical Romanian meal, especially in Transylvania consists of many meat dishes.
+4. Although now there are plenty of restaurants specialized in various cuisines, the Romanian cuisine, especially in Transylvania, consists of many meat dishes.
 Pork meat is mostly preferred and you can taste a wide range of homemade cold cuts, from sausages and salami, to blood sausage and other meat specialties.
 Many restaurants have a range of vegetarian options as well but the best time for them is in the fasting periods – during which many Romanians stop eating animal products.
-If you’re a vegetarian you will most likely end up eating the salads served as garnishes to the main courses.
+If you’re a vegetarian you will also want to experiment with the diverse Romanian garnishes.

-- If you don’t travel to Romania by car and you need to go from one place to another without using public transportation, such as trains and buses, hitch – hiking is quite common, but you are expected to pay for this service.
-Sure, there are some drivers nice enough to bring you along from one place to another with their car, but usually you either have to pay something.
-If you’re out of money and you intend on hitch – hiking, it’s best to inform the drivers who stop by right from the starts, or else you’ll probably end up dumped on the side of the road in the middle of nowhere.
+5. When you don’t travel to Romania by car and you need to go from one place to another without using public transportation, such as trains and buses, hitch – hiking is quite common, so common actually that you are expected to pay for this service.
+Sure, there are some drivers nice enough to bring you along from one place to another with their car, but usually you have to pay something.
+If you’re out of money and you intend on hitch – hiking, it’s best to inform the drivers who stop by right from the starts, or else you’ll probably end up with a very awkward moment on your hands.

-- The mountain hiking map of Romania did not suffer significant beneficial changes in the late nineteenth century.
+7. The mountain hiking map of Romania did not suffer significant beneficial changes in the late nineteenth century.
 Then, following the example of tourism organizations established in the same period in Western Europe, the Transylvanian Carpathian Association proposed the construction of the first trails, tourist huts and shelters in all mountain ranges ringing Transylvania.
 Thus arose the old huts grows, we know today, the first tourist information offices, the first mountain guides and mountain rescuers precursors, locals-mountain people who carried burdens, the first track and skiing competitions.
 Mountain hiking and trekking in Romania was first developed in Transylvania and opened access to many landmarks famous today.

 There you have it these, are some of the most surprising facts about Transylvania, which is why you should definitely consider this region as your next travel destination.
 If you would like to find out more about Dracula’s myth, visit some of the medieval destinations in Romania or go on a trip to the most beautiful castles, don’t hesitate to book one of our tours.